Builders Risk Reporting Form Showdown: Value at Risk vs. Total Completed Value

 You know… like when you discover the foil box has little lock tabs on the side to hold the roll in place.
 I can’t tell you how many times I’ve practically pulled the whole roll out, then the foil is all crinkly when I’m trying to roll it back up.

-And there’s a big one for contractors who build multiple starts a year.
-Across the industry, there are two primary types of reporting form policies: value at risk and total completed value.
+Here's a big one for contractors who build multiple starts a year.
+In the marketplace, there are two primary types of reporting form policies: value at risk and total completed value.

 With a “value at risk” reporting form policy, premium is based on the current value of each property at risk.